Enjoying the Podcast? Support the Show!

 I can put a link in the show notes also to how to make that, and I did a gargle for myself for my throat.
 I could have done a ton more things.
 I also diffused a lot, and I diffused peppermint because I couldn't I lost my sense of smell, and that kinda scared me.
 So I was diffusing a lot of peppermint trying to bring my sense of smell back.
 I don't know that it really helped, but eventually it has returned.
 Now my goal is to really get my voice back on track.
 As a podcaster, I do not care for this rough voice that I have.
 So that's pretty much how we address the rhinovirus in our home.

 It made us more comfortable.
-It made us less congested.
-Oh!
-And I also made for both of us an inhaler.
+It made us less congested less oh, jeez.
+And I also made, James and I an inhaler.
+I forgot about that.
 Those little, nasal inhalers, which I kept 1 by by the bed on each side of our bed so that we would could inhale that in the night when we got congested.
 And with that, I did use peppermint and eucalyptus.
-So that was how we addressed the rhinovirus in our home.
+So that was how we address the rhinovirus in our home.
 And as I said so I started to say there are a ton more things we could have done.

 Until next time.